Estimated reading time: 13 minutes

 - Communicative capacity: the essay enables an evaluation of the candidate’s capacity for writing, as well as their ability to structure ideas and defend arguments coherently.

-- Competences: Candidates should constantly remind themselves that this is a competency-based selection process which, therefore, looks for specific knowledge, abilities, attitudes and values in candidates.
-As previously mentioned, the evaluation of competences does not only take place in the interview but throughout the selection process as whole.
-Therefore, it is important for the candidate to show in the essay that s/he has the competences that the Bank is seeking, which are: client orientation, professional expertise and team leadership (refer to chapter 1 of the WBG YPP ebook).
+- Competencies: Candidates should constantly remind themselves that this is a competency-based selection process which, therefore, looks for specific knowledge, abilities, attitudes, and values in candidates.
+As previously mentioned, the evaluation of competencies does not only take place in the interview but throughout the selection process as a whole.
+Therefore, it is important for the candidate to show in the essay that s/he has the competencies that the Bank is seeking, which are: client orientation, professional expertise and team leadership (refer to chapter 1 of the WBG YPP ebook).

 As in the past, the main focus of the essay is a presentation of the candidate and their view of international development.
-In the 2020-21 WBG YPP, the topic of the first essay must be developed from a presentation of your academic and professional background, indicating their competencies and experiences that demonstrate their passion and commitment to international development.
+In the 2021-22 WBG YPP, the first and second topics of the essay must be developed from a presentation of your academic and professional background, indicating their competencies and experiences that demonstrate their passion and commitment to international development.
 The cultural fit between the candidate and the WBG must also be demonstrated.
 Present the contributions that you will make, if you become a young professional.

-The second question, deals with the question of past essays on the challenges for international development, but it now has been reformulated.
-In the 2020-21 edition, you must discuss the importance of joint solutions by different WBG agencies, to tackle the challenges of international development.
+The third topic, deals with the question of past essays on the challenges for international development.
+In the 2021-22 edition, you must discuss the importance of joint solutions by different WBG agencies, to tackle the challenges of international development.
 In other words, explain the importance of thinking about international development holistically, involving the different WBG agencies, but also the various actors (publics, public-private and private) and topics related to development.
 You must also present your background here, showing how you have the so-called T-Shape Profile (a broad knowledge of development, but a specialist in a specific area), and your capacity to think about development as a whole.
 Explain how you will help to construct joint solutions in the WBG.

-Your essays, CV, and short summaries are evaluated as a whole and they should be able to “tell your story!”
+Your essay, CV, and short summaries are evaluated as a whole and they should be able to “tell your story!”

 2) Structuring the World Bank YPP Essay